Substance Abuse - What Drives Alcohol Addiction

 Now, he said, “what we’re trying to do is look further into the brain at neurotransmitter systems, especially serotonin, that also modulate the stress response, because we know that serotonin is affected by alcohol.
 We also know that these nursery-reared monkeys when they’re infants have lower amounts of serotonin in their brains.
 So what I’m looking at is this link between alcohol, serotonin and stress response.”

-Bennett thinks serotonin adjustments might also hold promise for steering adolescents away from early alcohol use.
+Bennett thinks serotonin adjustments might also hold promise for steering adolescents away from early alcohol use and substance abuse.
 And it could begin with something as relatively simple as diet.
 She notes that serotonin comes from dietary tryptophan, which is abundant in breast milk, but much less so in formula like that fed to the nursery-reared monkeys.
 She theorizes that this could cause long-lasting changes in serotonin levels.

 “We don’t know if we can reverse it, but we’re learning how we might treat it, with pharmaceuticals or nutriceuticals or altered diet,” Bennett said.